Capx-Fi/Capx-App-Protocol/contractDocumentation/CapxDailyQuest.md

 # CapxDailyQuest

-The `CapxDailyQuest` contract inherited from `CapxQuest` contract, designed to handle daily quests within the Capx ecosystem.
+The `CapxDailyQuest` contract, inherited from the `CapxQuest` contract, is designed to handle daily quests within the Capx ecosystem.
 It provides additional functionalities specific to daily quests, such as managing quest fees and handling rewards on a daily basis.

 ## Overview

-The contract integrates with the OpenZeppelin's `SafeERC20` library for safe ERC20 token operations.
-It inherits from the `CapxQuest` contract, which provides the foundational quest functionalities.
+The contract integrates with OpenZeppelin's `SafeERC20` library for safe ERC20 token operations.
+It inherits from the `CapxQuest` contract, which provides foundational quest functionalities.
+Additionally, the contract utilizes ECDSA (Elliptic Curve Digital Signature Algorithm) for signature verification to ensure the authenticity of reward claims.

 ## Modifiers